Fluffy Whole Wheat Gingerbread Pancakes with Spiced Molasses Syrup make a delicious and wholesome holiday breakfast treat that is refined sugar free.

 It wasn’t exactly planned, but last week I realized that I needed a little work break.
 My sister-in-law, who is a nurse, introduced me to the concept of mental health days.
 I was happy to hear that in her very demanding line of work, the need for time off to destress and recoup is officially recognized and encouraged.

 For those of us who work from home and/or have our own businesses (yay for being your own boss!), we have to look out for ourselves.
-Personally, I noticed that I had worked too many late nights in a row and didn’t even fully take off my Sundays, like I set out to do.
+Personally, I noticed that I had worked too many late nights in a row.
+I didn’t even fully take off my Sundays, like I generally set out to do.

 No one benefits when I feel overworked.
-First of all, my work suffers.
-But so do I and the first to feel it, is my family – Konrad and Olivia.
+First of all, my work suffers and so do I. Unfortunatley,the first to feel it, is my family – Konrad and Olivia.
 Which is really unfair.

-It may be counterintuitive, but when work seems overwhelming and there is an endless to-do list, working more and longer will rarely help to get on top of things.
+It may seem counterintuitive, but when work seems overwhelming, breaks are necessary.
+Working more and longer will rarely help to get on top of things.
 Some time away to re-energize always does the trick for me, though.

 I come back with more focus and a refreshed perspective that allows me to power through tasks.
 Suddenly, I get more done in a few hours, than if I had worked through a no-break weekend.

 My need for a break couldn’t have come at a better time.
-While I was spending quality time with my family and just taking pleasure in my endlessly curious and fearless toddler, most of you where doing the same.
+This weekend I was spent quality time with my family.
+I took time to just watch my endlessly curious and fearless toddler.
+Most of you were probably doing the same.
 Since it was Thanksgiving week in the US (where most of you lovely readers are from) everyone was focusing on family time – just like it should be around a holiday.

 And now?
 With turkey feast over and most leftovers disappearing, I think we can slowly shift towards the next holiday.
 Let’s start with yummy whole wheat gingerbread pancakes!

 This delicious breakfast treat is actually quite wholesome with whole wheat flour and no refined sugar.
-I based this recipe on my fluffy whole wheat pancakes with apple pie flavor but I added molasses and gingerbread spices to give these pancakes their unmistakable cozy Christmas-y flavor.
+I based this recipe on my fluffy whole wheat pancakes with apple pie flavor.
+I then added molasses and gingerbread spices to give these pancakes their unmistakable cozy Christmas-y flavor.

-And to take the gingerbread theme to the next level I also added molasses and gingerbread spices to my maple syrup and topped the stack with crystallized ginger chunks.
+And to take the gingerbread theme to the next level I also added molasses and gingerbread spices to my maple syrup.
+FInally, I topped the stack with crystallized ginger chunks.
 I guess you could call that going all out!

 Fluffy Whole Wheat Gingerbread Pancakes